The Hummel Studio Policies

 60 minutes: $65

-All lesson policies apply to FaceTime and Skype lessons.
-Students should be prepared for the lesson at the time the call begins.
+All lesson policies apply to online lessons.
 The student is to initiate the call at the agreed upon start time.
 The student will be charged for the whole lesson if not available for all or part of the call.